 - Plan before you buy: Work out how much you can afford to invest and how long you’ll be holding the shares for

-- Choose the shares you want to buy: Do you want to buy Indian shares, global shares, dividend-paying or penny stocks?
+- Choose the shares you want to buy: Do you want to buy Malaysian shares, global shares, dividend-paying or penny stocks?

 - Order your stocks: Search for the company name or ticker code and set a market or limit order to buy

-- Pay for your shares: Ensure you have enough funds in your account ahead of the transaction
+- Pay for your shares: Ensure you have enough funds in your account ahead of the settlement date

-To buy shares in India you need to be over the age of 18, open a demat account and a stock brokerage account, but there’s a lot more to it than that.
-Luckily, with stock market activity surging in 2020, it’s never been cheaper or easier for Indians to start investing.
+To buy shares in Malaysia you need to be over the age of 18, open a Central Depository System (CDS) account and a stock brokerage account, but there’s a lot more to it than that.
+Luckily, with stock market activity surging in 2020, it’s never been cheaper or easier for Malaysians to start investing.

 This guide will take you through the basics, including how to buy shares online, how much it costs and whether it’s a safe option for you.
 If you’re ready to start buying shares, you can select an online broker in the comparison table below.